Foreign Exchange Cartel class action

 Has this affected me?

-The alleged cartel conduct caused loss to foreign exchange customers in Australia throughout the period 1 January 2008 and 15 October 2013 but artificially increasing the cost of buying certain currencies and artificially decreasing the price received when selling certain currencies.
+The alleged cartel conduct caused loss to foreign exchange customers in Australia throughout the period 1 January 2008 and 15 October 2013 by artificially increasing the cost of buying certain currencies and artificially decreasing the price received when selling certain currencies.
 The affected currencies are one or more of the following currencies:

 - Australian dollar (AUD)